Husky Dog Price in India – 2025

 Expressive Faces: Siberian Huskies are known for their expressive facial markings, which often include a mask-like pattern.
 These markings, combined with their bright eyes and alert ears, give them a wide range of expressions that can convey emotions quite effectively.

-Loyal, But Independent: Siberian Huskies are loyal to their families but are also known for their independent nature.
+Loyal, but Independent: Siberian Huskies are loyal to their families but are also known for their independent nature.
 This independence can make them challenging to train, as they may choose to ignore commands if they don’t see the point.
 However, with patience and positive reinforcement, they can learn to follow instructions effectively.

-Here is a list of movies where Siberian Huskies are prominently featured:
+Movies where Siberian Huskies are prominently featured:

 Balto (1995)